ComunidadAylas/vorbis-rs/README.md

   may reasonably expect any patches to be mentioned, which is a good reason to do a different set of binding crates anyway.

-Therefore, as PackSquash takes code quality seriously, it was decided that development effort would be better spent on making new bindings that meet its requirements better: it was estimated that the upfront cost of fixing the technical debt of the ecosystem was higher than starting bindings from scratch and periodically updating the library bindings from upstream.
+Given these issues and the need for a better solution for Ogg Vorbis audio processing applications in Rust, it was decided to spend development effort on making new bindings: it was estimated that the upfront cost of fixing the technical debt of the ecosystem was higher than starting bindings from scratch and periodically updating the library bindings from upstream.
 Rewriting the patched Vorbis encoder in Rust was deemed unfeasible.

 ## ✨ Contributing

-This project is not meant to accept contributions, as it is an ad-hoc solution to address PackSquash needs.
-However, you are welcome to use it according to the license terms.
-We might welcome PRs improving the bindings or updating the vendor code, too.
-After all, we wish we hadn't had to reinvent the wheel!
+This repository started as an ad-hoc solution to address the needs of a Rust application, but it has grown into a project of its own - PRs are welcome!

 ### Cloning & updating